alyssadata/Origin-Continuum-Framework/08_evidence-and-findings/existing-evaluations-set.md

 Present the existing evaluations as evidence beneath the framework:

 The Nothing Test;
 The Invisible I;
 Self-in-Contact;
 Canonical Term Persistence;
 provenance and attribution tests;
 continuity and drift evaluations;
 Self-Location Registry records.

+Each study receives the same treatment: question, condition, observation, result, limitation.